Second Sunday of Lent (C)

 Second Sunday of Lent, Year C

-Last week we were able to see Jesus in the desert, a human being like any one of us: he was hungry, spent the night without sleeping, was tempted by the devil, and asked his heavenly Father for help.
-Today, on the other hand, he shows us his divinity: his clothes are whiter than snow, his face is shining, and he is speaking with the prophets.
-What wouldn't we give for our Lent to be the setting of a new transfiguration of Jesus in our lives!
-On the day of the first Transfiguration, Christ called Peter, James and John for two reasons: He wanted to reveal his divinity to them.
-And he also wanted to give them the strength to bear the pain of the agony in the Garden of Olives.
+Last week, we saw Jesus in the desert, as human as any of us: suffering from hunger, staying awake without sleep, tempted by the devil, seeking help from his heavenly Father.
+Today, however, He shows us His divine side: His garments whiter than snow, His face shining, and conversing with prophets.
+How we wish our Lenten season could be the setting for a new transfiguration of Jesus in our lives!
+That day, He called Peter, James, and John for two reasons: He wanted to reveal to them His divine nature, and He also wanted to strengthen them to endure the pain of the agony in the Garden of Olives.

 1. Our transfiguration begins in prayer.
-In prayer, we hear the Word of God, and we contemplate his face.
-Once a Christian makes the experience of being with God, he never wants to abandon him, and he asks, "Lord, stop the clock, and make these moments last forever in my heart."
-The most beautiful moments in life should really last forever!
-However, we know full well that we can't stop time.
-We can only make the minutes last forever if God is in our heart.
+In prayer, we listen to the Word of God and contemplate His face.
+The Christian who has experienced being with God at least once never wants to leave Him and prays: “Lord, stop these minutes and make them eternal in my heart.”
+How wonderful it would be if life’s beautiful moments could last forever!
+Yet we know well that time cannot be halted.
+We can only make our minutes eternal if God is in our hearts.

 2. What can we do?
-We need to create the necessary conditions to be able to hear his voice and to contemplate his face.
-Modern man finds it hard to enter within himself.
-Material things pass away and leave the soul feeling empty; fun things only distract us for a few minutes, but afterwards they make us thirsty, hungry, weary.
-When Jesus climbed to the top of Mount Tabor with his disciples, he went away from the noise of the town and took them to a place of silence and seclusion.
-Brothers and Sisters: this Lent is new opportunity for us to listen and to contemplate.
+We must create the necessary conditions for hearing His voice and for contemplating His face.
+Modern man struggles to enter into himself.
+Material things vanish and leave emptiness in the soul; amusements only distract him for a few minutes and then leave him thirsty, hungry, bored.
+When Jesus went up with the three disciples to the very top of Mount Tabor, He distanced Himself from the noise of the town and led them to a silent, secluded place.
+Brothers and sisters: This Lent is a new opportunity for us to listen and contemplate.

-3. God told the people of Israel: "Seek my face."
-Today, that face is made visible in the sacraments, and in our brothers and sisters: in the elderly, the children, in those who are sick.
-In the people at home and at work.
-Finding God is the essence of our Christian vocation.
-That same voice tells us on Mt Tabor: "This is my beloved Son, listen to him."
+3. God said to the people of Israel: “Seek my face.”
+Today, that face becomes visible to us through the sacraments and in our brothers and sisters: in the elderly, in children, in the sick—those in our homes and our workplaces.
+Discovering God: that is the essence of our Christian vocation.
+That same voice says to us on Mount Tabor: “This is my beloved Son; listen to him!”

-We come to church every Sunday not to make three tents and stay here peacefully without doing anything.
-Rather we come to nourish ourselves with the Eucharistic bread, and then go forth to our world with the joyful light of one who has contemplated the face of God.
-With our hand on our heart, let us ask ourselves: Are we already converted, and turned toward God?
-Do we already contemplate his face in prayer?
-Have we already been transfigured into Christ?
+Every Sunday we come to church not to build three tents and remain there doing nothing, but to be nourished by the Bread of the Eucharist and to go out and illuminate our world with the joy of one who has contemplated the face of God.
+Let us ask ourselves sincerely: Have we already turned to God?
+Do we already contemplate His face in prayer?
+Have we been transfigured in Christ?
 Today could be the day this miracle happens in our lives...